 Additional information comes from local safety services, rescue organisations and the police and also of course from winter sports enthusiasts.

-Some SLF observers are tied to a particular area.
-Some of them perform measurements at a measuring site as well as providing observations, while the others make observations and assessments throughout their area.
-All observers report for example on avalanches or alarm signals and often also give an assessment of the current avalanche danger.
-If possible, they report their findings daily throughout the winter, thereby providing basic data coverage for the area in question.
+Some of the SLF observers file their reports mostly from a fixed location, which is generally their home or place of work.
+Some of these perform measurements at a measuring site as well as providing observations.
+If possible, these observers report their findings daily throughout the winter, thereby providing basic data coverage for the area in question.
 The reports are submitted between 6 and 8 am, or in the middle of the day.